'Mars Magic' hollyhock. Photo by: Proven Winners

 How and when to plant hollyhock seeds:

-Hollyhocks are easily started from seed indoors or out.
+Hollyhocks can be started from seed indoors or out.
 Seeds can be sown directly outdoors about a week before last frost.
 Sow at just ¼ inch deep and about 2 feet apart.
 Hollyhocks have long taproots, so if seeds are started indoors, use tall, individual pots and transplant early to avoid damage.
 Start indoor seeds about 9 weeks before the last average frost date.
 Seedlings can be placed outside two to three weeks after the last frost.
 Also, bear in mind that some are biennials and may not bloom until their second year.

 Where to plant: